 An approved Leave of Absence does not exempt students from the enrollment requirements of other programs, offices and agencies such as the veterans Administration, Immigration and Naturalization Service, and federal financial aid and certain load programs.
 It is the student's responsibility to determine what effect a Leave of Absence will have on his or her status with such entities.
 For example, International students approved for a Leave of Absence must inform the Office of International Education so that requirements of the Immigration and Naturalization Service can be addressed.

-A student requesting leave should complete the Leave of Absence Request form ( to be made available on line) and obtain the approval of his or her Graduate Advisor who will forward the request on the Dean of Graduate Studies for final review and approval.
+A student requesting leave should complete the Leave of Absence Request form, available at grad.uta.edu/pdfs/Current/LEAVE_OF_ABSENCE.pdf and obtain the approval of his or her Graduate Advisor who will forward the request on the Dean of Graduate Studies for final review and approval.
 Requests may be delivered to the Dean of Graduate Studies before or be received by the Dean of Graduate no later than mid-semester in the semester in which the leave is to begin.

 Leave of Absence will not be granted retroactively for a semester after the mid-semester point has passed.
 Students who miss this deadline must apply for readmission.